-Bhubaneswar: Former Prime Minister Atal Bihari Vajpayee, who left for his heavenly abode at the All India Institute of Medical Sciences (AIIMS) in New Delhi on Thursday afternoon, had an innate passion for Odisha.
+Bhubaneswar: Former Prime Minister Atal Bihari Vajpayee, who left for his heavenly abode on August 16, 2018, had an innate passion for Odisha.

 Being very close to the former Chief Minister Biju Patnaik, Vajpayee had visited Odisha to have a last glimpse of the departed soul after his demise.
 It is said that Vajpayee had played the role of an advisor during the formation of the Biju Janata Dal (BJD) after the death of Biju Patnaik.
-Besides, he had a stellar role in the induction of the BJD in the National Democratic Alliance (NDA).
+Besides, he was also responsible for the induction of the BJD in the National Democratic Alliance (NDA).

 During his tenure as Prime Minister, Vajpayee had given the Steel and Mines portfolio to Naveen Patnaik in his cabinet.
-He was one among the top leaders who had shaped his political career.
+He was among the top leaders who shaped his political career.

-“He was a great leader and it was always a very good experience to have worked under him,” Naveen said.
+“He was a great leader and it was always a very good experience to have worked under him,” Naveen had said following his demise.

 To strengthen the party base of the BJP, Vajpayee had visited Odisha a number of times.
 In 1981, he had visited Rourkela to review the organizational activity of the party.

 After forming the government at the Centre in 1999, Vajpayee, for the first time, had created the Tribal Affairs ministry and entrusted the portfolio to Jual Oram.